theoneandonlycbuck/dish/doc/README.txt

 NOTE: Depending on the features configured, the total build-time can take several minutes.
-Of all the files in the build, compiling language.cpp takes the longest and it is compiled first in the build
+Of all the files in the build, compiling language.cpp takes the longest and it is compiled first in the build so all of the other files can be compiled concurrently with language.cpp if make is invoked with the -j option.

 IV.
 Running the Demo Applications